-To file a Burning Notification:
+To file a Burning Permit:

-Who needs a notification?
+Who needs a Permit?

 Anyone doing any type of open burning other than a campfire is required to submit a notification.
 If you do not and a fire run is sent to your location, you may be responsible for the cost of the fire run.
 Burn permits will not issued inside the Village limits, or within 1400’ of the Village limits.